hschne/puny-monitor/README.md

   hschne/puny-monitor:latest
 ```

 Visit [localhost:4567](http://localhost:4567) to check your system data.
-To see how to deploy Puny Monitor in a production environment see [Deployment]
+To see how to deploy Puny Monitor in a production environment see [Deployment].

 ## Deployment